Types of Interior Design Drafting Tools

 A straight edge is just as the name implies.
 It is employed to draw straight horizontal lines.
 The straight blade attaches to the edge of the drafting board or table and can be moved up and down the board.
 The blade locks into position to create perfectly straight lines on flat or angled work surfaces.

 Interior designers often need to draw precise parallel lines.
 That can be a difficult task without a parallel ruler.
 This ruler has two straight blades attached at the ends by hinged arms, which is used to create parallel lines of varying distances from one another.

 The drafting machine combines several drafting tools in one.
 The unit can be purchased as a portable drafting board, or as part of a drafting table system.
 It features a built-in protractor and two scales (rulers).
 It moves on a track mechanism across the board surface.
 A drafting machine costs more than a basic drafting table or board, but saves time and improves the accuracy of mechanical and technical drawings.

-Today, interior designers use Computer Aided Drafting and Design (CADD) software to create technical and mechanical drawings.
-The most popular being AutoCAD.
+Today, interior designers use Computer-Aided Drafting and Design (CADD) software to create technical and mechanical drawings.
+The most popular software is called AutoCAD.
 It creates 2D and 3D designs and can be used with either Windows and Mac operating systems.